 The NAI opt-out page will set opt-out cookies for the browser you used to access the webpage.
 This does not cover the Cross-App Advertising that you normally see across your apps.
 To opt-out of such types of advertising, please see the settings on your mobile device.

 NAI members and the online advertising industry as a whole have also pledged not to use information gathered for Tailored Advertising to decide if you’re eligible for employment, health insurance, or credit.
-In fact, the NAI prohibits its companies from using this information for several non-marketing purposes.

 Our goal is to share information about some common ways that NAI members engage in tailored advertising.
 Through brief, easy-to-read summaries and simple diagrams, we hope to teach consumers how tailored advertising generally works when a user visits a website and how Cross-App Advertising works when a user visits an app.
 We don’t cover every variation in business practices, and given how rapidly technologies change, we can’t promise that the site will always reflect the latest techniques used for tailored advertising.